 For anyone who has considered a weight loss program, there is certainly no shortage of choices.
 In fact, to qualify for insurance coverage of weight loss surgery, many insurers require patients to have a history of medically supervised weight loss efforts.

-Most non-surgical weight loss programs are based on some combination of diet/behavior modification and regular exercise.
+Most non-surgical weight loss programs are based on some combination of diet/behavior modification, healthy living, and regular exercise.
 Unfortunately, even the most effective interventions have proven to be effective for only a small percentage of patients.
-It is estimated that less than 5% of individuals who participate in non-surgical weight loss programs will lose a significant amount of weight and maintain that loss for a long period of time.
+It is estimated that less than 5 percent of individuals who participate in non-surgical weight loss programs will lose a significant amount of weight and maintain that loss for a long period of time.

 The fact remains that morbid obesity is a complex, multifactorial chronic disease.
 For many patients, the risk of death from not having the surgery is greater than the risks from the possible complications of having the procedure.